 For easy-drinking craft beers enjoyed at home, around a campfire or on their year-round patio (heaters and quirky patio tents make an appearance mid-fall), check out Basecamp Brewing, also located in Portland’s central east side.
 For a more remote and tree-lined hangout, head west to the appropriately named Skyline Tavern, tucked at the top of Germantown Road amidst the city’s revered and trail-packed Forest Park.
 Once a cash-only roadhouse saloon, Skyline Tavern now accepts credit cards, frequently hosts live music and famously allows patrons to bring their own meat to throw on the tavern’s charcoal grill.
 With indoor seating, a covered deck, camp-like seating out back and serene views of the woods all around, this landmark, century-old saloon has welcomed neighbors and friends of Forest Park for decades.

-With floor-to-ceiling windows that slide open in the summer and soaking pools that rejuvenate year-round, Knot Springs is Portland’s social club centered around health, wellness and good times overlooking the Willamette River just off east Burnside Street.
-With three soaking pools surrounded by mossy overhangs, a eucalyptus steam room and a piping hot sauna, Knot Springs’ Soak Experience is well worth the reservation.
-Equally worthwhile are their variety of treatments versed in Eastern and Western modalities,
+With floor-to-ceiling windows that slide open in the summer and soaking pools that will rejuvenate you year round, Knot Springs is Portland’s spa and social club centered around health, wellness and good times overlooking the Willamette River just off east Burnside Street.
+With three soaking pools surrounded by lush, mossy overhangs, a fragrant eucalyptus steam room and a piping hot sauna, Knot Springs’ Soak Experience is well worth the reservation.
+Equally worthwhile is their variety of treatments versed in Eastern and Western modalities,